developerlucaslima/lookingood-server/readme.md

     - [X] - 🧪 It should validate service as "Male".
     - [X] - 🧪 It should validate service as "Female".
     - [X] - 🧪 It should validate service as "Both".
+    - [X] - 🧪 It should not be allowed to register service gender unless specified as "Male", "Female" or "Both".
+    - [X] - 🧪 It should not be allowed to register service gender as blank.
+    - [X] - 🧪 It should not be allowed to register service with durations that are not multiples of 15 minutes.
+    - [X] - 🧪 It 'should not be allowed to register service with durations under 15 minutes.
 - [X] - ✨ Establishments must be able to *add a professional*.
     - [X] - 🧪 It should not be able to add professional with nonexistent establishmentId.

 - [ ] - ✨ Establishments must be able to confirm a service booked by a user.
     - [ ] - 🧪 It should allow establishment confirm for service date changes.
 - [ ] - ✨ Establishments must be able to cancel a service confirmed.